What Is Squamous Cell Carcinoma?

 3. Imaging Studies

-- CT scan of the chest (for lung SCC) or abdomen/pelvis (for GI tract lesions)
+- CT scan of chest (to detect lung SCC) or abdomen/pelvis (to detect GI tract lesions).

 4. Biopsy & Pathology

-A tissue biopsy of the suspicious area is obtained and reviewed by pathology to confirm squamous cell carcinoma and assign the proper ICD-10 code:
+Tissue biopsy of the suspicious area is procured and examined by pathology to ascertain squamous cell carcinoma as well as allocate the suitable ICD-10 code:

 - Skin SCC: C44